Cam-4587/TechTalk/README.md

 - As a Admin I want to remove approval for comments so that when a user submits a comment it appears under the blog post after being redirected back to the blog post

+# Agile methodology
+This project was planned using Agile Methodology, specifically utilizing GitHub and its Project Board feature.
+The Kanban board within GitHub's project view helped to categorize the project tasks into the following sections:

+* To Do: Initially, all user stories were placed in this column.

+* In Progress: During development, user stories were moved to this column.

+* Done: Once development was completed, user stories were transitioned to this column.

+* Discarded User Stories to dicard a user story that was no longer being used.

+Please find my Kanban Board with my user stories [here](https://github.com/users/Cam-4587/projects/10/views/1).

 # Wireframes
 [Wireframes here](/docs/read_me/wireframes.png)